What is a summary of child welfare class-action litigation?

 Bryan C. v.
 Lambrew

-Children’s Rights, civil legal aid advocate Maine Equal Justice, and a private law firm filed this class-action lawsuit against the Maine Department of Health and Human Services and the Office of Child and Family Services on January 6, 2021.
-The complaint alleges: 1) insufficient medical and mental health records for children in foster care; 2) lack of adherence to an informed consent policy; and 3) inadequate secondary review of psychotropic medication.
+Children’s Rights and Maine Equal Justice filed a class action lawsuit against the Maine Department of Health and Human Services and the Office of Child and Family Services on behalf of children who are or will be in foster care, and who are or will be prescribed or administered psychotropic medication.
+The complaint alleges violations of federal constitutional and statutory law arising from insufficient medical and mental health records for children in foster care, lack of adherence to an informed consent policy, and inadequate secondary review of psychotropic medication.

 Children’s Rights